William Irvine (Canadian politician)

 William Irvine (April 19, 1885 – October 26, 1962) was a Canadian politician, journalist, and clergyman.
-He served in the House of Commons of Canada on three occasions, as a representative of Labour, the United Farmers of Alberta, and the Co-operative Commonwealth Federation.
-During the 1920s, he was active in the Ginger Group of radical Members of Parliament (MPs).
+He served three terms in the House of Commons of Canada, representing Labour, the United Farmers of Alberta, and the Co-operative Commonwealth Federation.
+During the 1920s, he was an active member of the Ginger Group, a grouping of radical Members of Parliament (MPs).

 Early life

-Irvine was born at Gletness in Shetland, Scotland, one of twelve children in a working-class family.
-He became a Christian socialist in his youth, and worked as a Methodist lay preacher.
+Irvine was born at Gletness, Shetland, Scotland, as one of twelve children in a working-class family.
+He became a Christian socialist in his youth and worked as a Methodist lay preacher.
 He moved to Canada in 1907 after being recruited for ministerial work by James Woodsworth, the father of future CCF leader J. S. Woodsworth.

+Political involvement

-Irvine was a follower of the social gospel, and rejected biblical literalism.
+Irvine was a follower of the Social Gospel and rejected biblical literalism.
 He refused to sign the Articles of Faith when ordained as a Methodist minister, claiming that he accepted the ethical but not the supernatural aspects of Christian belief.
-He was nonetheless accepted into the ministry, and was stationed at Emo, Ontario, in 1914.
-Irvine was accused of heresy the following year by a church elder, and, although acquitted of the charge, chose to resign his commission.
-He left the Methodists, and accepted a call to lead the Unitarian Church in Calgary, Alberta in early 1916.
+He was nonetheless accepted into the ministry and was stationed at Emo, Ontario, in 1914.
+Irvine was accused of heresy the following year by a church elder and, although acquitted of the charge, chose to resign his commission.
+He left the Methodists and accepted a call to lead the Unitarian Church in Calgary, Alberta, in early 1916.

 In addition to his work as a Unitarian minister, Irvine became politically active after moving to Alberta.
-He helped establish an Alberta branch of the radical agrarian Non-Partisan League (NPL) in December 1916, and was an NPL representative at the creation of the Alberta Labor Representation League (LRL) in April 1917.
-Irvine himself stood as an LRL candidate in the 1917 provincial election, but was defeated in Calgary.
-He also founded the Nutcracker newspaper in 1916, and oversaw its later transformations to the Alberta Non-Partisan and the Western Independent.
+He helped establish an Alberta branch of the radical agrarian Non-Partisan League (NPL) in December 1916.
+Irvine was an NPL representative at the creation of the Alberta Labor Representation League (LRL) in April 1917.

+Irvine founded the Nutcracker newspaper in 1916 and oversaw its later transformations into the Alberta Non-Partisan and the Western Independent.